 - Completion of intensive language study in an approved summer program.

 - Students who acquire knowledge of an Asian language in alternative ways, e.g., through advanced placement or non-credit bearing language study such as online courses or who are heritage speakers must be evaluated by a language placement exam.
-These students must take additional electives to fulfill the ten course minimum requirement for the major.
-Students can email Prof. Claudia Ross (firstname.lastname@example.org) regarding this process.
+These students must take additional electives to fulfill the 10 course minimum requirement for the major.
+Students can email Prof. Ji Hao (firstname.lastname@example.org) regarding this process.

 Students may elect a minor in Asian Studies in conjunction with any major.
-Students are normally expected to declare the minor by the second semester of their junior year.
+Students are normally expected to declare the minor by the second semester of their third year.

-Students who plan to elect an Asian Studies minor must meet with the Asian Studies Director, Ann Marie Leshkowich, who may be contacted directly (Beaven 230, email@example.com) or through Karen Todd (Smith 329, firstname.lastname@example.org) to construct an initial plan of study.
+Students who plan to elect an Asian Studies minor must meet with the Asian Studies director, May Sim, who may be contacted directly (Smith Hall 522, email@example.com) or through Karen Todd, academic administrative assistant (Smith 329, firstname.lastname@example.org) to construct an initial plan of study.

-To assist you and the Director with planning your courses for a minor, please review the requirements below, and then click here to bring up the fillable ASTD Minor Course Planning Form, download this pdf form and enter your informationon on this fillable form.
-Please email a copy of the completed form to the Director and bring a copy of it with you to the meeting with the Director.
+To assist you and the director with planning your courses for a minor, please review the requirements below, and then download the Asian Studies Minor Course Planning Form (PDF) and enter your information on this fillable form.
+Please email a copy of the completed form to the director and bring a copy to the meeting with her.
+Once the director has approved the plan of study, students can add the minor by completing the online process to change their academic plan.

 In order to fulfill requirements for the minor in Asian Studies, students must complete six courses according to the following requirements:

-- One introductory course from a list of regular offerings that provide a broad overview of Asia (HIST 103: Perspectives on Asia: Traditional East Asia; HIST 104: Perspectives on Asia: Modern Transformations; ANTH 170: Contemporary Asia; PHIL 255 Asian Philosophy; or RELS 106 Buddhism).
+- One introductory course from a list of regular offerings that provide a broad overview of Asia (PHIL 255 Asian Philosophy; RELS 106 Buddhism; or ANTH 170 Contemporary Asia).
 Students who cannot enroll in one of these introductory survey courses can work with the director of the program to find a suitable alternative course.